espressif/esp-idf/docs/en/api-guides/tools/idf-docker-image.rst

 .. highlight:: bash

-ESP-IDF Docker image (``espressif/idf``) is intended for building applications and libraries with specific versions of ESP-IDF when doing automated builds.
+IDF Docker image (``espressif/idf``) is intended for building applications and libraries with specific versions of ESP-IDF when doing automated builds.

 The image contains: